kostandinang/quartz/content/resume.md

 - Built end-to-end features in a [ShapeUp](https://basecamp.com/shapeup) workflow as the platform was scaling.
 - Contributed on evolving the stack with additions such as Postgres, Drizzle, Remix and Temporal.

-**Product Engineer – [Cofactory](https://www.quinv.io/) | Sep 2023 – Mar 2024**
+**Product Engineer – [Cofactory](https://cofactory.ai/) | Sep 2023 – Mar 2024**

-- Led a small team of 3 full-stack engineers on building RAG with LangChain, Next.js, Qdrant, Postgres.
+- Led a team of 3 full-stack engineers on building RAG with LangChain, Next.js, Qdrant, Postgres.
 - Worked closely with the founders/PO to take AI products quickly to market.

 **Co-founder – [Quinvio](https://www.quinv.io/) | Mar 2021 – Jul 2024**